erap129/EEGNAS/README.md

 1. git clone the project to your machine
 2. from the main folder 'BCI_Benchmarks' run: `python BCI_IV_2a_experiment.py -e cross_per_subject`
 3. This will run 2 experiment configurations:
-    1. Cross subject directed NAS
+    1. Cross subject directed NAS (initial data loading takes ~1 min)
     2. Per subject directed NAS

 * Note: On a high-end Nvidia GPU each configuration should take 1-2 days to complete.